No, engine oil does not conduct electricity.

 The answer may surprise you: any oil can be either conductive or non-conductive, depending on its purity.
 For example, mineral oil is a naturally occurring oil that is often used as an insulator in electrical applications.
 However, if mineral oil becomes contaminated with impurities like water or dust, it can become a conductor.

 Similarly, synthetic oils can also be either conductive or non-conductive.
-The key difference is that synthetic oils are man-made and thus have a more consistent purity than natural oils.
+The key difference is that synthetic oils are artificial and thus have a more consistent purity than natural oils.
 As a result, synthetic oils are generally better insulators than natural oils.

 Does Oil Conduct Electricity